bigjosh/PlatformForCasualEncounters/BlinkMe/README.md

-This project lets epople blink the on-board LED.
+This project lets people blink the on-board LED.

 First upload BlinkMeSetup into the Arduino to initialize things.